NC Car Accident Statute of Limitations (2026)

 Does NC have a discovery rule for car accident injuries?

-NC has a very limited discovery rule compared to many other states.
+NC has a very limited discovery rule under § 1-52(16).
 For most car accident injuries, the statute of limitations begins on the date of the accident, not the date you discover the injury.
-The discovery rule may apply in rare situations like latent medical device injuries, but it is almost never applicable to standard car accident claims.
+The clock starts when bodily harm "becomes apparent or ought reasonably to have become apparent" -- for standard car accident claims this is the accident date.
+An absolute 10-year repose applies under § 1-52(16) even when the discovery rule would otherwise delay the clock.

 What is the deadline for government vehicle accident claims in NC?